“I am going away.”

 The disciples had just an emotional night–Jesus had washed their feet, told them one of their own would betray Him and Peter would deny Him.
 Now Jesus told them He was leaving them, and He said it was good He was going.
 I’m sure they were thinking that it was not a good thing–I know I would have.
 They and their people had waited to see the Messiah for thousands of years and now he was leaving again!
 For once, they could actually hear what God was saying–by listening to Jesus who was right there in front of them instead of trying to figure out what the prophets were saying.
 How could it be better for Him to leave?
 I wonder if they dared even ask that question in their hearts.
 And in the days that followed–in the garden at His arrest, the trial, crucifixion and burial of their beloved Messiah, they must have been very confused indeed.
 But then, the resurrection and forty days of Jesus coming in and out of their lives happened.
 What must that have been like?
 Unspeakable joy.
 Jesus speaking plainly to them, preparing them again for His return to heaven.
 After the ascent, gathering in Jerusalem to wait, as He commanded.
 They obviously weren’t the only ones in Jerusalem, as the Jewish holiday of Pentecost , or Shavuot drew near.
 The Spirit descended like tongues of fire on these 12 ragamuffins, and the world has never been the same.

 Traditionally the holiday is celebrated by staying up and reading the Torah, and for some reason, eating dairy products, perhaps to celebrate the sweetness of the law (that part is a bit confusing to me).
 Animal sacrifices were brought to the Temple and a loaf of bread made from this harvest wheat was baked and then waved.
 Children were encouraged to memorize scripture and the book of Ruth was traditionally read (it has a harvest setting).
-If you want to read your Bible and eat cheese blintzes and cheesecake or make a Shavuot loaf and wave it around while you worship, go for it.:) Here is an excellent post by a Messianic rabbi that explains Shavuot or Pentecost as well as Old Testament Scriptures that describe God’s instructions and interpreting some traditions people use to celebrate, not to mention why we should celebrate.
-Please read it!
-His explanations are much better than mine!
+If you want to read your Bible and eat cheese blintzes and cheesecake or make a Shavuot loaf and wave it around while you worship, go for it.:) Here is an excellent post by a Messianic believer that explains Shavuot or Pentecost as well as Old Testament Scriptures that describe God’s instructions and interpreting some traditions people use to celebrate.
 And A Family Guide to the Biblical Holidays is very thorough in describing both traditional and modern Jewish celebrations and well as suggestions for New Testament believers as well.

 For believers in Jesus, we can celebrate the giving of the Holy Spirit to guide, comfort, and live within us.
 Jesus told his disciples that it was better for Him to go the Father so Holy Spirit would come and be with them (and us!).
 So we can thank the Father for sending us Holy Spirit and celebrating the harvest here on earth–remember, we are part of that harvest now we have accepted God in the person of Father, Son and Spirit.
 How can we celebrate this?